Tomorrow Group-linked shares tumble after China seizes affiliated financial firms

 Creditors had total exposure of between 40 to 50 billion yuan ($7.15 billion) in the nine firms, state-backed Shanghai Securities Journal reported on Monday, citing unnamed regulatory sources.
 It added that the risk of wider contagion was limited.

-Tomorrow-linked Baoshang Bank was taken over in May 2019 by regulators, citing serious credit risks.
-The seizure was the first of a bank in China in nearly two decades and sent shockwaves through the financial system.
+Regulators took over Baoshang Bank in 2019, citing serious credit risks and sending shockwaves through the financial system.

 "Beijing is clearly interested in cleaning up its financial system and taking down some larger companies that have no strategic value to China.
 The relationship between Tomorrow Group and the troubled Baoshang Bank may have tipped the balance for Tomorrow Group," said Andrew Collier, founder of Orient Capital Research.